-Deep learning is a computer software that mimics the network of neurons in a brain.
+Deep Learning is a computer software that mimics the network of neurons in a brain.
 It is a subset of machine learning based on artificial neural networks with representation learning.
 It is called deep learning because it makes use of deep neural networks.
 This learning can be supervised, semi-supervised or unsupervised.

 Deep learning algorithms are constructed with connected layers.